-The BOU's mission will be achieved by the following objectives:
+The BOU mission will be achieved by the following means:

-- i) To maintain the publication of the IBIS as a leading international journal of ornithological science. - ii) To organise and/or hold an active programme of meetings and conferences. - iii) To make available grants for ornithological research. - iv) To facilitate liaison between those actively engaged in ornithological research. - v) To provide, as a representative of the scientific community, ornithological information and advice to government and other policy makers. - vi) To maintain and publish the official list of British birds (The British List).
+- Publishing IBIS as a leading international journal of ornithological science. - Organising a programme of meetings and conferences. - Awarding grants and bursaries for ornithological research. - Encouraging liaison between those actively engaged in ornithological research. - Providing a representative body of the scientific community, able to provide ornithological information and advice to government and other policy makers. - Maintaining and publishing the official list of birds recorded in Britain The British List.